intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 There are multiple reasons for this decision.

-First of all, `racer`'s interface is incomplete and designed to work with physical files, while IntelliJ Platform heavily uses in-memory buffers and virtual file systems.
+First of all, `racer`'s interface is incomplete and designed to work with physical files, while IntelliJ Platform makes heavy use of in-memory buffers and virtual file systems.
 For example, we fetch standard library sources for analysis from a zip of the `rustc` sources.

 Also, `racer` provides only code completion and basic navigation, while for